 7) Students will be exposed to a diverse group of people and perspectives.

-- Graduates of the program will report they have the practical skills necessary to prepare them for a career in this field.
+- Perform the practical skills necessary for a career in the legal field.